Historical Background to Inca origins

 However, it was Viracocha who functioned as the special deity of the Inca, at least since the days of Pachacuti Inca Yupanqui.

 Viracocha was the creator god and culture hero (he had taught people various techniques and skills), who had been worshipped in pre-Inca times but who, under the Inca, was especially venerated.
 Indeed, the Inca seem to have felt that they had a divine mission to establish his cult amongst other peoples, and the Inca armies conquered in the name of the creator god.
 Priests were appointed and temples were built throughout the empire.
-Conquered groups did not have to give up their own religious beliefs, but they had to incorporate the worship of Viracocha into their religion and provide his temples and priests with land and labourers.
+Conquered groups did not have to give up their own religious beliefs, but they had to incorporate the worship of Viracocha into their religion and provide his temples and priests with food, land and laborers.

 Temples and shrines